BCDH/exist-algolia-index/README.md

 - Make sure eXist is not running

-- Place the jar file named like `exist-algolia-index-assembly-2.13_1.0.0.jar` into eXist's `lib/user`.
+- Place the jar file named like `exist-algolia-index-assembly-2.13_1.0.0.jar` into eXist's `lib/user`, `lib` for eXist-db-6.x.x.

 - Modify eXist's `conf.xml` file by adding the following line to the `indexer/modules` section: